Country: Burundi (Kayanza)

 Varietal: Red Bourbon

 Altitude: 1700 MASL

-An exceptionally beautiful and delicate natural processed coffee from Burundi.
+An exceptionally beautiful and delicate fully washed coffee from Burundi.

 This coffee has gone through extensive quality checking throughout each step of the production, resulting in a cup of the highest standard.

 It is characterized by its tropical sweetness, bright acidity, and floral aftertaste.

 Coffee in Burundi